MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 ## List the type of schools along with the average safety score for each type.

-Solving this question would be relatively simple, if only the attribute "Safety Score " was not originally stored as text in the table; not to mention that its name was also saved with an additional space after "Score ".
+Solving this question would be relatively simple if only the attribute "Safety Score " were not originally stored as text in the table, not to mention that its name were also saved with an additional space after "Score ".
 Ergo, before processing the query, we must first address this issue.

 The following Python line removes any leading or trailing whitespace (such as spaces, tabs, etc., in the cells) from every column name in your DataFrame `schools_df`.